bogdanfinn/helheim-go/Readme.md

 * go 1.17
 * helheim 0.8.6 py38

 Do not use `go get ...` to install this module.
+This will fail due to the missing helheim lib dependency.
-Just add `"github.com/bogdanfinn/helheim-go"` to your `go.mod`file and run `go mod tidy`.
+Just add `github.com/bogdanfinn/helheim-go vX.X.X` where `vX.X.X` specifies the version to your `go.mod`file and run `go mod tidy`.
+You can find the versions in the repository tags.

 ## Warning